glaucia86/msgraph-nextjs-workshops/workshops/en-us/workshop-demo-01/01-intro.md

 In this workshop, you will learn how to build a simple authentication app using Next.js, TypeScript, and Microsoft Graph.
 The app will allow users to sign in with their Microsoft account and view their profile information.

+## What Microsoft Graph is?

+Microsoft Graph is an API that allows you to access data and services from Microsoft 365.
+You can use the Microsoft Graph API to build applications that interact with millions of users around the world, accessing data in a consistent way across the Microsoft 365 ecosystem.

 ## Prerequisites

 To follow this workshop, you will need: